-When champion teams face major obstacles, they don't just find ways around them—they spot opportunities others miss.
+When champion teams face major obstacles, they don't just find ways around them—they spot the white space that others miss.
 The same curveballs that force some to retreat become the foundation for others to build winning strategies.

-So while the first two parts of this series examined both the potential and the problems in sports livestreaming, consider this final segment a strategic guide that shows you how to turn those challenges into a competitive edge.
+So while the first two parts of this series examined the potential and the problems in sports livestreaming, consider this final segment a strategic guide that shows you how to transform a market opportunity into a competitive edge.
 If you're looking to succeed with livestreaming in the youth and recreational sports market, then this roadmap is for you.

 1. Eliminate the Technical Hassle